saadpasta/developerFolio/README.md

 ```

 #### Adding Twitter Time line to your Page
-Insert your Twitter user-name in `portfolio.js` to show your recent activity on your page.
+Insert your Twitter username in `portfolio.js` to show your recent activity on your page.

 ```javascript
 const twitterDetails = {
   userName : "Your Twitter Username"
 };
 ```
-Note: Don't use `@` symbol when adding user-name.
+Note: Don't use `@` symbol when adding username.

 ## Technologies used 🛠️